hackware1993/Flutter_ConstraintLayout/README.md

 1. Declarative UI writing doubles the efficiency of native development
 2. Meets or exceeds the performance of the View system
-    1. I ported my Flutter ConstraintLayout to Android, relying on its advanced layout algorithm, without introducing inherent characteristic measurement, so that the child elements in the View tree will only be used in any case. layout once so that arbitrary nesting won't cause performance issues.
+    1. I ported my Flutter ConstraintLayout to Android, relying on its advanced layout algorithm, without introducing Intrinsic Measurement, so that the child elements in the View tree will only be laid out once in any case, making arbitrary nesting does not cause performance issues.
 Even if each level in the View tree is a mix of wrap_content and match_parent
     2. xml will be discarded
 3. All your existing View system experience will be retained
 4. All existing UI components will be reused

-Subscribe to my WeChat official account to get the latest news of weiV.
+Subscribe to my WeChat official account to get the latest news of weiV

 Support platform: